armaber/articles/NtQueryTimerResolution/usleep.md

     2023-12-24T15:00:03.3294125+02:00              100000
     2023-12-24T15:00:03.4387987+02:00              100000

-A readable XPath query can substitute *EventID 557*:
+A more readable XPath query can substitute *EventID 557*:

     PS C:\> prettify $a[0].ToXml();
     ...